zchee/golang-wiki/CodeReviewComments.md

 <a href="https://godoc.org/golang.org/x/tools/cmd/goimports">goimports</a> will do this for you.

+## ImportBlank

+Packages that are imported only for their side effects (using the syntax `import _ "pkg"`) should only be imported in the main package of a program, or in tests that require them.

 ## Import Dot

 The import . form can be useful in tests that, due to circular dependencies, cannot be made part of the package being tested: